immutable/imx-examples/docs/onboarding.md

 A collection refers to a smart contract you have deployed.
 Minted assets belong to a collection.
 In order to mint assets on L2 you must first register your collection (smart contract) with Immutable X.

+Update the value `name` in file `3-create-collection.ts` with the  _The name of the collection_  you want to create.

 Add the collection contract address to the environment variable `COLLECTION_CONTRACT_ADDRESS`.

 Set `COLLECTION_PROJECT_ID` to the project ID you created with `create-project` step